Breast Enlargement Surgery

 Breast implant shapes

 Round implants add volume to both the upper and lower parts of the breast.
-This allows them to give the breasts an overall fuller look, making them a good choice for patients who want to add more volume to the breast.
+This allows them to give the breasts an overall fuller look, making them a good choice for patients who want to add more all-around volume to the breast.

 Teardrop (anatomical) implants